hlship/cli-tools/README.md

 ```

 The first line identifies, to the shell, that this command is implemented using Babashka.

-On startup, Babashka will scan upwards from this script file, to find the `bb.edn` file that defines the dependencies
+`*file*` is the path name of the file for this script; from that, we can find the root directory, and add
-and classpath.
+ `src` and `resources` to the final classpath.

-The above assumes that `bin` is a subdirectory, and that `bb.edn` is stored above it, at the project root.

-The final step is to add that `bin` directory to the shell `$PATH` environment variable; this is done in your
-`~/.zshrc` file, or equivalent.
+Once the dependencies have been added, it is safe to load the `cli-tools` namespace and invoke `dispatch`.

-`dispatch` will find all `defcommand`s in the given namespaces, parse the first command line argument and use
+`dispatch` will find all `defcommand`s in the given namespaces, parse the first command line argument, and use
 it to find the correct command to delegate to.
 That command gets the remaining command line arguments.

 `dispatch` also recognizes `-h`, `--help`, or `help`, and will print out a summary of the available commands.

 Finally, `dispatch` will allow an abbreviation of a command name to work, as long as that abbeviation uniquely
 identifies a single possible command.

+The final step is to add that `bin` directory to the shell `$PATH` environment variable; this is done in your
+`~/.zshrc` file, or equivalent.

 With all that in place, we can now run `app-admin configure` through its paces: